Anchor Points: Benchmarking Models with Much Fewer Examples: Conclusion and Future Work

 Important future work includes developing better theory underlying when models share predictive correlations and designing intelligent source model selection strategies to ensure anchor point generalization to desired sets of target models.

-The fact that diverse language models make highly correlated predictions on many pairs of examples suggests that modern benchmarks contain a large amount of redundant examples.
-An interesting future direction would be using predictive correlations to guide benchmark development by selecting fewer redundant examples, leading to more diverse and difficult benchmarks.
+The fact that diverse language models make highly correlated predictions on many pairs of examples suggests that modern benchmarks contain many redundant examples.
+An interesting future direction would be to use predictive correlations to guide benchmark development by selecting fewer redundant examples, which would ideally lead to more diverse and difficult benchmarks.

 The potential to extend Anchor Point Maps and Anchor Point Selection to tasks beyond language classification is exciting.
-Perhaps other continuous performance metrics are strongly correlated between examples, such as BLEU scores, log probabilities of sequences, or the rewards given by a reward model.
-Exploiting such phenomena could allow a dramatic reduction in the number of examples that modern language models must be evaluated on to gauge their performance and discover their weaknesses.
+Perhaps other continuous performance metrics are strongly correlated between examples, such as BLEU scores or the rewards given by a reward model.
+Exploiting such phenomena could allow a dramatic reduction in the number of examples that modern language models must be evaluated on, leading to reduced costs for model development.